atrocore/atrocore/docs/09.installation-and-maintenance/01.installation/05.custom-tours/index.md

 # How to Set Up a Custom Tour

-To create a custom tour, navigate to the root directory of the project or module for which the tour should be available.
+To create a custom tour, navigate to the module for which the tour should be available and locate its `app/Resources/metadata/` directory.

 Create the following directory structure if it does not already exist:
 ```
+app/
+└── Resources/
-metadata/
+    └── metadata/
         └── tourData/
 ```
-Inside the `tourData` directory, create a JSON file that defines the tour configuration.
+Inside the `tourData` directory, create a JSON file named exactly after the entity scope the tour applies to, e.g. `ExportFeed.json`.
+The file name is used to associate the tour with its entity – a tour defined in a file with a different name will not be picked up.

-Each tour file contains one or more sections corresponding to system views, such as:
+Each tour file contains one or more sections corresponding to system views:

 - edit — displayed on [edit views](../../../01.atrocore/04.understanding-ui/index.md#edit-view)
 - detail — displayed on [detail views](../../../01.atrocore/04.understanding-ui/index.md#detail-view)
 - list — displayed on [list views](../../../01.atrocore/04.understanding-ui/index.md#list-view)

 Within each section, UI elements are identified using CSS selectors.
-For each selector, a description can be defined in one or more languages.
+For each selector, a title and/or description can be defined in one or more languages.

 ## Tour File Structure